letsencrypt/boulder/CONTRIBUTING.md

 docs](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies).
 Typically you want `go get <dependency>` rather than `go get -u
 <dependency>`, which can introduce a lot of unexpected updates.
 After running
-`go get`, make sure to run `go mod vendor` to update the vendor directory.
+`go get`, make sure to run `go mod vendor && git add vendor/` to update the vendor directory.
 If you forget, Travis tests will catch this.

+If you are updating a dependency to a version which is not a tagged release, see the note above about how to run all of a dependency's tests and note that you have done so in the PR.

 Note that updating dependencies can introduce new, transitive dependencies.
 In general we try to keep our dependencies as narrow as possible in order to